Making a call to the Recharge API can return a lot of results (e.g. all the

 limit: the number of records allowed per batch.

-type: method to organise the result batches.
+type: method to organize the result batches.
 Two of the most common ones are

 Cursor pagination is our preferred method of pagination.
 Cursor pagination is supported in all our API versions.
 This pagination method links batches to one another using pointers to the previous and next batch of results.